ANNUAL GIVING REPORT

 Gifts of 10,000 - 5,000 leva

 The Annual Fund is the part of the operating budget that allows us to plan for the unexpected.
-Student activities, trips, and participation fees, faculty training and development, campus improvements and maintenance, additional anti-COVID-19 measures – all the little (or not), great (or not) surprises that our dynamic learning environment throws at us throughout the year, depend on the Annual Fund.
+Student activities, trips, and participation fees, faculty training and development, campus improvements and maintenance, additional anti-COVID-19 measures – all the little (or not), great (or not) surprises that our dynamic learning (and global) environment throws at us throughout the year depend on the Annual Fund.

 The impact of your gift is felt in every classroom, every day.